 Cause The fungus Monilinia vaccinii-corymbosi overwinters in mummified fruit (sclerotia) on the ground.
 It is not known if mummies survive more than one year; however, mummies for other Monilinia sp. can survive for up to 6 years.
-Mummified fruit that gets caught near the ground between the stems of a single plant are a frequent problem.
+Often mummified fruit becomes caught between the stems of a single plant near the ground.
 Mummies have a chilling requirement of many hours below 45°F. In early spring, when the temperature rises above 45°F, about the time buds begin to break, fungal fruiting cups (apothecia) grow from overwintering mummies in or near the soil surface.
 Apothecia mature over an average period of 17 days but can range from 10 to 28 days.
 Many apothecia can emerge from just one mummy.

 Ascospores (primary inoculum) from apothecia are wind dispersed 100 feet or more and infect leaves and flowers shortly after buds open.
 A second type of spore (conidia or secondary inoculum) is produced in about 3 weeks on blighted flowers and shoots.
 These spores are spread by wind, rain, and various insect pollinators to healthy flowers.
-Flowers are most susceptible just as they open.
-Infections lead to the mummy berry symptom.
-Flowers already pollinated prior to inoculation have less infection.
+Flowers are most susceptible just as they open and infections lead to the mummy berry symptom.
+Flowers that are already pollinated are less susceptible to infection.

 The potential for loss is greater for primary infection because a single infection can blight all the flowers of one cluster.
 The losses from secondary infection can also be significant but the potential is less because only one berry is lost from each infection.

 Infected, sporulating shoots become ultraviolet reflective, fragrant and secrete sugars all of which attract insect pollinators.
-Insects are then able to move conidia from these infected shoots to healthy flowers increasing the number of infected berries.
+Insects then move conidia from these infected shoots to healthy flowers increasing the number of infected berries.

 All species of Vaccinium are infected by species of Monilinia causing a mummy berry-like disease in each.
 Each species, however, is highly specialized to its host and therefore cannot induce disease in other hosts.
 For example, the fungal species attacking red huckleberry cannot attack highbush blueberry and vice versa.

 Symptoms Infected flowers turn brown and wither, as if they had been frosted.
-Leaf and shoot growth expanding from newly opened leaf buds is blackened in the center and eventually wilts and dies.
+Stems and shoots turn dark-brown with the necrosis extending into leaf petioles and slightly into the base of leaf blades.
+Shoots quickly collapse and die soon after.
 About 3 weeks after primary infection, a brownish gray mass of spores develops on blighted flower stalks and leaves.

 During early berry development, diseased fruits look like healthy ones; if cut open; however, the spongy white fungal growth can be seen within the carpels.
 As berries approach maturity, infected berries become a reddish buff or tan color in contrast to the waxy green of healthy fruits.
 Many of the diseased berries fall before healthy berries are harvested.
 Mature mummified berries are gray, shriveled, and hard.